-The Partnership recognizes that its individual participants will continue to use financial incentives through their own programs to meet their own individualized needs within their jurisdictions.
-Similarly, planning participants retain all their individual authorities.
-In example, watershed projects may be initiated by petition, per Minnesota Statutes Chapter 103D; the Partnership recognizes that the Bois de Sioux Watershed District retain statutory obligations and responsibilities when it comes to development of watershed projects.
+The Partnership recognizes that its participating entities will continue to use financial incentives through their own programs to meet their own individualized needs within their jurisdictions.
+Similarly, planning participants retain all their individual authorities and statutory authorities.
+For example, watershed projects may be initiated by petition, with government aid, or as part of a plan, per Minnesota Statutes Chapter 103D; the Partnership recognizes that the Bois de Sioux Watershed District retain statutory obligations and responsibilities when it comes to development of watershed projects.